What every Agile team can learn from Europe’s fastest learners

 Why

-What do we want to learn, and what will we change if the answer hurts?
+What do we want to learn?
+What will we change if the answer hurts?

 When